Introducing Mason Dyer

 Mason is a Delaware-born dapper gent who has more talent than you can poke a wrench/fin/sewing needle at… You see this multi-talented guy is a business owner, surfboard shaper and clothing designer who spends his downtime building cars, surfing and collecting WWII Nostalgia.
 A true master of DIY and one of the most humble guys you will ever meet.

-Mason’s love affair with surf and surf culture started at a young age when his Father first pushed him into waves on America’s East Coast.
+Mason’s love affair with surfing started at a young age when his Father first pushed him into waves on America’s East Coast.
 At 14 he worked in a surf shop and cut his teeth as an apparel buyer, and it was here that he developed a keen interest and appreciation for the clothing industry.
 A skill that would serve him well in later life.

 During college years he grew tired of spending hard earned dollars on surfboards so he turned his garage into a shaping bay and taught himself the art form.
 By his own admission his first shapes were rougher than hessian underwear but they were crucial to his learning curve.